3box/keramik/keramik/src/simulation.md

 ### Example Custom Simulation for Ceramic Anchoring Benchmark

-Use this example to run a simulation which uses the CAS Api defined in the network spec. anchorWaitTime : Wait time in seconds for how long we want to wait after streams have been created to check when they have been anchored.
+Use this example to run a simulation which uses the CAS Api defined in the network spec.
+`anchorWaitTime`: Wait time in seconds for how long we want to wait after streams have been created to check when they have been anchored.
 This should be a high number like 30-40 minutes.
-throttleRequests: Number of requests to send per second.
+`throttleRequests`: Number of requests to send per second.

 ```yaml
 # ceramic-anchoring-benchamrk.yaml
 ---